 The grant recipient must typically have a doctor’s degree.

 An application for a scholarship for a postdoc/guest researcher must be made by a researcher at the host institution and not by the guest researcher.

 For some biological experiments, ethical approval is required, which must always be stated in the grant application.
 Before grants can be paid out for this type of biological experiment, a document of ethical approval must be presented.

 Read more below about the rules for writing an application.

 The grant application is made online.
 Click here to register and create an application.

 One can apply for the following types of grants: scholarships for incoming postdocs/guest researchers, grants for running costs/equipment, and a category denoted “special grant”, which applies to projects that do not include scholarships or running costs for scientific projects.
 A postdoc scholarship and grants for running costs/equipment can be applied for in the same application.

 Category 1: Postdoc scholarship

 The scholarship is intended to pay for the education of the postdoctoral fellow, and it is not compensation for work performed.
 The scholarship is, therefore, not subject to taxation.
-The scholarship is to be regarded as a gift from the Carl Trygger Foundation, and the Foundation thus has no employer responsibility.
+The scholarship is to be regarded as a gift and the Foundation has no employer responsibility.
 The scholarship cannot be combined with a teaching commitment and may not, without the Foundation’s consent, be combined with a scholarship from another financier.

 The application must be accompanied by a certificate from the person in charge (head of department or equivalent) that the research fellow is offered a workplace during the scholarship period.
 The responsibility for the working environment lies with the host institution.